vincip99/RoboticsLabHW4/README.md

 ```

 ## :white_check_mark: Usage
-### Run a Nav2 Simple Commander to enable an autonomous navigation task:
+### Run a Nav2 Simple Commander to enable follow a set of waypoints:

 Launch the simulation with the command
 ```